robcog-iai/UROSBridge/README.md

 ## Usage

-See [Wiki](https://github.com/gnoliyil/UROSBridge/wiki) for tutorials on how to subscribe to topic, publish to topic, call external services and advertise to service calls.
+See [this documentation](https://github.com/gnoliyil/RobCoG/tree/robosim/Documentation) for tutorials on how to subscribe to topic, publish to topic, call external services and advertise to service calls.

 [ROSBridgeTest](https://github.com/gnoliyil/URoboSim/tree/RI/ROSBridgeTest) is an Unreal Project to test all these functionalities.

 To add new message / service classes, please refer to `Source/UROSBridge/Public` directory.

-## TODO
+## Todo

-1. Use smart pointers instead of C++ native pointers.

-2. The library is currently not blueprintable so it could be only used in C++ codes.
-We need to add UHT-related macros (`UCLASS`, `UFUNCTION`, etc.) to make it work in blueprints.

 ## Note